 How A Wireless Doorbell Works

 When the button is pressed on your wireless doorbell transmitter, electrical energy travels through the antenna in the transmitter.
-This is the wireless doorbell antenna, and as the signal is pushed through that wire, electromagnetic waves form around that antenna and are sent out into the air space.
+This is the wireless doorbell antenna, and as the signal is pushed through that wire, electromagnetic waves from around that antenna and are sent out into the airspace.